 - Credit card payments can be accepted online

 Sent via e-mail, so be sure to provide a valid address on your registration form.

 To make parking easier for classes held at the Global Campus in Fayetteville, a parking code will be issued for the Town Center Parking Garage.
 The garage is located on the corner of East and Rock Streets, on the south side of the square.
-Your code will be sent to you upon registration of classes (please double check your e-mail).
+Your code and directions will be sent to you upon registration of classes (please double check your e-mail).

 Missing a Class:

 If you miss the first meeting of a class, please call the OLLI office at 479-575-4545 to learn whether the next meeting location or time has been changed.
 If you register for a class and decide not to attend, please call us to let us know.
 We have many classes with waiting lists and want to accommodate our members.